 Easing the Side Effects of Cancer Treatment with Oncology Massage

 Cancer treatments like chemotherapy and radiation can save lives, but they often leave patients dealing with swelling, stiffness, fatigue, and nausea.
 At Medical & Sports Massage in Sandy Springs, I provide oncology massage with manual lymphatic drainage to help ease these side effects.
-This gentle, medically informed approach supports the body before, during, and after treatment, so patients can move more freely, feel less discomfort, and maintain their strength through every stage of care.

 How Oncology Massage Helps Ease Cancer Treatment Physical Side Effects

 Cancer treatments like chemotherapy and radiation can save lives, but they often leave patients dealing with swelling, stiffness, fatigue, and nausea.
 At Medical & Sports Massage in Sandy Springs, our therapists provide oncology massage with manual lymphatic drainage to help ease these side effects.
-This gentle, medically informed approach supports the body before, during, and after treatment, allowing patients to move more freely, experience less discomfort, and maintain their strength throughout every stage of care.

-Oncology Massage Before, During, and After Chemo?
+Oncology Massage Before, During, and After Chemo

-Oncology massage focuses on keeping the lymphatic system's proper function.
-When the lymph system slows down, fluid can build up in the arms, legs, or joints, creating painful swelling and heaviness.
 By working through the body’s natural “drainage sites” — from the head and neck through the chest, abdomen, hips, and down to the ankles — we help prevent stagnation and support circulation.
 Patients often notice less swelling, more mobility, and improved energy levels between treatments.

 Can Massage Help While I’m Going Through Chemo or Radiation?

-Yes.
-Before treatment, lymphatic drainage prepares the body to receive medicine so it circulates instead of stagnates.
-Between sessions, it keeps joints from stiffening, reduces swelling, and lowers fatigue.
 After chemo or radiation, it helps prevent long-term fluid retention and restores mobility.
 Many of our patients notice that they feel less wiped out and more capable of continuing their treatment with fewer side effects.

 The Neurological Impact Of Oncology Massage: More Than Physical

-The benefits aren’t just physical.
-Stress and anxiety spike during treatment, and the body responds with higher cortisol and adrenal overdrive.
-Oncology massage interrupts that cycle.
 When we do lymphatic drainage from the head down, we calm the nervous system.
 Serotonin and dopamine start flowing, and patients often leave feeling lighter, calmer, and more resilient.

 A Program That Lasts Beyond Treatment

-Through our Hands to Heal program, in partnership with the East Georgia Cancer Coalition, patients who are financially disadvantaged or underinsured can continue receiving care during and after treatment.
 We don’t stop seeing them when chemo ends.
 Some patients have been in remission for years and still come in twice a month because it keeps their lymphatic system's healthn.
 For many, this continued care is essential for their quality of life.

-FAQs About Oncology Massage
+Frequently Asked Question About Oncology Massage

 Conclusion

 Oncology massage won’t replace medical treatment, but it can make the journey less painful and more manageable.
 Cancer patients are fighting for their lives, and if I can help them feel stronger, ease their pain, and give them hope, then I have done my job.
-If you or a loved one are undergoing cancer treatment, schedule an oncology massage consultation at our Sandy Springs clinic, or explore the Hands to Heal program to see if you qualify.

 About The Author